 We were in the latter category when three of our Silkie chickens ended up growing into roosters.
 Only one was a hen.
 Not wanting our neighbors to completely despise us, we re-homed two roosters, but kept a male and female pair.

 Anyway, early on, we were wondering whether the Silkies might be more quiet than regular roosters and we looked to the Internet.
 We got varying answers.
-Some said Silkies are pretty much as loud as regular roosters, some said they are much quieter.
+Some said Silkies are pretty much as loud as regular roosters, some said they are much more quiet.

 Not finding that particularly helpful, we made this video for those who are now in the same boat as us, or, again, for those thinking about adopting some Silkies, to help them make an informed decision.